datnerde/obsedian_notes/Investment/Valuation/Risk Free Rate.md

 # Time Horizon
 If your cash flows stretch out over the long term, your risk free rate has to be a long term risk free rate.

+# Risk Free Rate
+* 10 year bond rate is recommended
+* TIPS rate: only use it when you want to estimation valuation without inflation
+*
 # Reference
 [Session 3: The Risk Free Rate - YouTube](https://www.youtube.com/watch?v=xV80dt1OZtQ)